Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 County transportation systems are run by the County Veterans Service Office (CVSO) or another county agency.
 Contact your local CVSO for information.

-The WDVA provides a grant to assist counties that transport veterans to VA medical appointments.
+The WDVA provides a grant to assist counties in transporting veterans to VA medical appointments.
 To be eligible for this grant, complete form WDVA 2110 and return it to the WDVA by November 1 each year.

-Contact the appropriate agency when you receive notification of a VA appointment; same-day or next-day travel requests may be too late.
+When you receive notification of a VA appointment, contact the appropriate agency; same-day or next-day travel requests may be too late.

 Wisconsin Veteran Benefits Resource Center